esphill/qiz235_Insight/README.md

 ## EDGAR Analytics Coding Challenge

 The way I use is pretty simple.
-It can be divided into two main parts.
+It can be divided into three main parts.

-### 1、Data structures to store data:
+### 1、Data structures to store data

 *  **One integer (`period`)**: